-- (a) PROOF OF SERVICE.
-Within twenty-one days after service of a summons and complaint, a party must file proof of service. - (b) APPLICATION FOR A DEFAULT.
+- (a) PROOF OF SERVICE OR WAIVER.
+Within twenty-one days after service of a summons and complaint or receipt of a waiver, a party must file proof of service or the waiver. - (b) APPLICATION FOR A DEFAULT.
 Within twenty-eight days after a party's failure to plead or otherwise defend, a party entitled to a default must apply for the default. - (c) APPLICATION FOR A DEFAULT JUDGMENT.
 Within thirty-five days after entry of a default, the party entitled to a default judgment must apply for the default judgment or must file a paper identifying each unresolved issue such as the liability of another defendant necessary to entry of the default judgment.